 Over the next few chapters of Torah Moshe will describe for us in detail what the Holy One has shown and told him concerning the Mish'kan [Tabernacle] - which will become the centerpiece of our camp and the focus of all our activity.
 Indeed Moshe will before this assembly is dismissed commission us to drop everything else and build the Mish'kan.
-But before instructing us to build our sukkah [the Mish'kan], the Holy One had Moshe tell us that we are only to work [build] sheshet yam'im [six days], and are to rest on the 7th day.
+Before instructing us to build our sukkah [the Mish'kan], however, the Holy One had Moshe tell us that we are only to work [build] sheshet yam'im [six days]; the 7th day commemoration celebration is far too important to our individual relationships with the Holy One, to our bayit shalom [i.e. the atmosphere of wellness, peace, joyful space-sharing, and humble cooperation the Holy One intends for our homes and family relationships], and to our sense of national identity and mission to allow 'work' of any kind to interfere.
+We are either building HIS KINGDOM, HIS WAY, on HIS CALENDAR and SCHEDULE you see, or we are building our kingdom, our way, on some other calendar and someone else's schedule.

 Why does the Holy One do this NOW - while we tremble before Him with our future hanging in the balances?
-Could it be because the Shabbat really is the primary and most important outward sign of our covenant?
+Could it possibly be because the Shabbat really is the primary and most important outward sign of our covenant?
 Could it be that like a wedding ring the Shabbat is that which testifies to our betrothal to the Creator of the Universe and marks us for all the world to see as uniquely His?
 Remember how after the golden calf incident we pulled off all our ornaments?
 We stripped ourselves of any ornamentation.
 Then we made it through 40 days without Moshe, and without any direct communication from the Holy One ... without 'losing it' this time!
-With His help we successfully completed the t'shuvah process.
+With His help we successfully completed the teshuvah process.
 We burned the 'golden calf bridge' behind us, so we could never go back that way again.

-Isn't it wonderful that His first act as our Bridegroom after we make t'shuvah is to place His Ring on our finger once again.
+Isn't it wonderful that His first act as our Bridegroom after we make teshuvah is to place His Ring on our finger once again.
 By this act the Holy One proclaimed "You are forgiven, My Beloved!".
-By this act our Bridegroom declared to us "You are still - and will be forever - My am segulah!
+By this act our Bridegroom declared to us "You are still - and will be forever -- My am segulah!
 By this repetition of the central vow of the Aseret HaDibrot [Ten "Commandments"], the Holy One said, for all time "Our covenant endures, My Sister, My Bride!"